JessiePlus/Positano/README.md

 # Positano
-This is a weather APP(ideas and technologies come from Yep).
+This is a social APP(ideas and technologies come from Yep).

 ![](https://raw.githubusercontent.com/LinDing/Coffee/master/positano.jpeg)